Holomorphic disks and the disk potential for a fibered Lagrangian

-(Markings): We have that each interior marking maps to $D$ since this is a closed condition.
-On the other hand, the fact that every intersection contains a marking follows from topological invariance of intersection number, see the proof of [Theorem 2.26 \cite{CW2}].
+First, we have the (markings) property in Definition \ref{adapteddef}.
+Each interior marking on $\Xi$ maps to $D$ since this is a closed condition.
+On the other hand, the fact that every intersection contains a marking follows from topological invariance of intersection number; see the proof of \cite[Thm 4.27]{CW2}.

+Next, we show that $\Xi$ is $\pi$-stable.
+Assume that there is an unstable vertex for $\Upsilon\pi_*\Xi$ with corresponding surface component $S$.
+It follows that $u_S$ is a bubble, is $J$-holomorphic for some $n(\g)$-stabilized almost complex structure, and has energy at most $n(\g)$.
+From the definition of $\pi$-stabilized data, the (markings) property, and the fact that $\Upsilon\pi_*$ does not forget edges that have positive intersection multiplicity with $D$, it follows that $S$ is actually stable.
+This is a contradiction.

+To show the (non-constant spheres axiom), we notice that in the limit, any sphere bubble must have energy less than $n(\g)$.
+Since the almost complex structure takes values in stabilized data, it follows from item $(1)$ in Definition~\ref{stabilizedbyDdef} that any sphere component $S$ contained in $D$ must be contained in a single fiber.
+Thus, any sphere of $u$ mapping to $D$ is horizontally constant.

+It follows that $\Xi$ is $\pi$-stable and that $u$ is $\pi$-adapted.
+Since $\g$ can be obtained from $\Xi$ by the assumed operations on treed disks, Theorem \ref{transversality} implies that (after restricting to a smaller set of perturbation data $P_\g$) the pullback perturbation data $P_\Xi$ is regular for $\Xi$.
+It follows that $u:C\rightarrow (E,L)$ lives in a smooth moduli space $\mc{M}_\Xi$ of expected dimension.

-We rule out sphere bubbles: Any sphere bubble gives a configuration $\Xi$ of expected dimension two less than $\g$.
-By assumption, $\Xi$ is holomorphic for a regular datum.
-Thus, $u$ lives in a moduli space of expected dimension, but this contradicts the index assumption $\I(\g,\underline{x})\leq 1$.
+Now, we show the absence of sphere bubbles and vertical disk bubbles.
+Any non-constant sphere bubble gives a configuration of expected dimension two less than $\g$.
+By regularity of the type $\Xi$, this contradicts the index assumption $\I(\g,\underline{x})\leq 1$.